 I'd seriously rather lie here in bed at 3 am writing an essay about Mass Effect Ai than play the actual game.
 I get the idea that, practically and scientifically speaking, it makes sense that the average person is average looking in the future.
 A scifi purist might want to see that.

 But the draw for me with Bioware and RPGs in general are the romance options.
-(Be still my heart, Carth Onasi, who had barely more pixel than a Minecraft toon but still looked hot.)
+(Be still my heart, Carth Onasi, who had barely more pixels than a Minecraft toon but was still hot.)
 I haven't finished Halo 5 because I'm afraid the Cortana-117 romance will be over and then why bother saving the galaxy at all?
 If they can't be together than let the Flood eat everyone; I don't care anymore.

 Anyway.... every time there's a conversation scene in Mass Effect Ai I blurt out "Gah!" and then the next person talks and "Gah!"
 As for my weird toon I can keep on my helmet most of the time but she keeps taking it off in cutscenes and "Gah!"
 I even tried to make her look like Default FemShepard but she just looks... weird.

 And come on I don't need physical realism in my $100 videogame!
 I can look at an AVERAGE person's face every day in the mirror for FREE.
 If I leave the house there are average people LITERALLY everywhere.
+By definition.

 I don't need physical realism in a romance game anyway, because it isn't real.
 In real life, I become attracted to a person if I can relax and laugh with them and I can laugh with them; it usually comes down to one moment of me noticing a guy is incredibly competent at some task for me to get hooked.
 That takes a LOT of time.
 If I'm going to devote 50+ hours to slog through a game shooting the same mobs over and over so I can spend a total of 20 minutes to romance a fictional character with a few dozen total lines of dialogue then he or she should at LEAST meet basic international and cross-cultural standards of beauty (see golden ratio) to fulfill the fantasy.